 Many serious students of the piano have experienced the desire to play with other musicians and to enjoy the social aspect and camaraderie of music making.
 Piano playing, though by itself a great art with much deep satisfaction, can be lonely at times.
 Therefore, since the time of Mozart, piano duets and duos have been a regular creative means of engaging in music-making with someone(s) else.
 This competition is the only one of its kind in Canada and should be viewed as a great chance to show what can be done when two talents unite in one exhilarating performance.

-This competition started in 2009, and has had five successful returns since then.
-It runs every second year, the next being in November 2018.
-There are three categories, based on age groups.
-The junior (up to age 12), intermediate (age 13 to 18), and senior (age 19 to 30) categories have attracted very gifted pianists from several continents, and across Canada.
-We are proud to say that some of the past contestants have gone on to do professional careers and have performed with major orchestras and attended universities and conservatories both at home and abroad.
+This competition started in 2009, and has had six successful competitions since then.
+It runs every second year, the next being in November 2020.
+The competition has attracted very gifted pianists from several continents.
+We are proud to say that some of the past contestants have gone on to pursue professional musical careers and have performed with major orchestras both at home and abroad.

 Our judges have been from Europe and North America and have contributed to attract great talent.
 The Bergmann Duo, Professor T. N. Baynov, Jeroen van Veen, Dr. Terence Dawson and Linda Lee Thomas were much appreciated for their international reputation and the high standard they placed in this competition.